fruttasecca/backprop_vs_bio/README.md

 # backprop_vs_bio
 Backpropagation vs bio-inspired training for tiny networks.
+The report is meant to be read with colors (no black and white paper).

 !!!
 Note: run results amount to about 900 MB, so we opted